Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Results and analysis

 \subsubsection{Results of the fitting procedure}

 We start by presenting our DFT-calculated adsorption energies, providing an insight into the strength of interaction between cations and MMT surface.
 An adsorption energy of -255.73 kcal/mol for Cu$^{2+}$ cations was obtained.
-The optimal position for Cu$^{2+}$ was found just above the MMT surface, nearly in the middle of interlayer region, almost centered within the MMT ring structure.
+The optimal position for Cu$^{2+}$ was found just above the MMT surface, nearly in the middle of interlayer region, positioned close to the boundary of the ring, directly above one of the two Al$\rightarrow$Mg substitutions in the octahedral layer.
 Cu$^{2+}$ exhibited a bonding distance of 2.75 Å with Si atom and 2.08 Å and 2.06 Å with O atoms surrounding the Si atom in the tetrahedral layer of MMT.
 Details provided in Table~\ref{tab:table1}, and Fig~\ref{fig:fig1} illustrates the corresponding Cu-MMT structure.
 An important observation here is the distinct behavior of Cu$^{2+}$ compared to Ca$^{2+}$ in terms of adsorption on MMT surfaces.
-The adsorption energy for Ca$^{2+}$ was determined to be -147.82 kcal/mol.
+The adsorption energy for Ca$^{2+}$ for the corresponding configuration shown in Fig~\ref{fig:fig1} was determined to be -147.82 kcal/mol.
 Interestingly, in the case of Ca$^{2+}$, the ion is positioned precisely in the center of a ring and in close proximity to one of the MMT surfaces, consistent with prior calculations \cite{voora2011density}.
+By comparing the structures shown in Fig~\ref{fig:fig1}, we can understand the differences in adsorption characteristics between Cu$^{2+}$ and Ca$^{2+}$.